-Operator Login Start and Stop Select the type of batch recording security required: Start - the operator is required to enter a password to start batch recording Start and Stop - the operator is required to enter a password to start and stop batch recording Disabled - batch recording security is disabled Note.
-Batch recording security can be enabled only if 'Security system' is
+Operator Login Start and Stop

+Select the type of batch recording security required:

+Start - the operator is required to enter a password to start batch recording and stop batch recording

+Haramanakan ta maan ina

+Start and Stop - the operator is required to enter a password to start

+Disabled - batch recording security is disabled

-- Batch recording security can be enabled only if Security system is set to 'Advanced' (see Section F.4.1, page 177), If 'Security system' is set to 'Basic' this parameter is set automatically to 'Disabled' and the edit button is not displayed. - If this parameter is set to 'Disabled' no security is required to start or stop batch recording and the operator name is not displayed.
+- Batch recording security can be enabled only if 'Security system' is set to 'Advanced' (see Section F.4.1, page 177), If 'Security system' is set to 'Basic' this parameter is set automatically to 'Disabled' and the edit button is not displayed. - If this parameter is set to 'Disabled' no security is required to start or stop batch recording and the operator name is not displayed.